lizzie-gilson1/discussion-9/instructions.md

 Hint: Try using print statements when debugging to figure out what each variable currently is.

 1. What were the errors highlighted by the debugger?
 How did you fix them?

-Try using the gdb text-user interface (`gdb -tui ./average.cpp`).

-2. How might the text-user interface help when debugging?
-When might command line debugging be easier?
-3. Why should we include the `-O0` tag when debugging?
+2. Why should we include the `-O0` tag when debugging?
-4. Try using valgrind to check for memory leaks.
+3. Try using valgrind to check for memory leaks.
 Did you find any?
-5. There are some memory issues in this code, use valgrind to find and fix all the errors.
-Report out how many memory issues you found.